CMPrashanth/Network-inspector/README.md

-# Network Packet Analyzer
+# Network inspector

 ## Overview

-Network Packet Analyzer is a Python-based GUI application designed to sniff and analyze network packets in real-time.
+Network Inspector is a Python-based GUI application designed to sniff and analyze network packets in real-time.
 It captures packets, extracts essential information such as source and destination addresses, protocol types, and payload, and displays them in a user-friendly interface.

 ## Features